calmm-js/karet.util/README.md

 ##### <a id="U-mapElemsWithIds"></a> [≡](#contents) [`U.mapElemsWithIds(idLens, (elemAtom, id) => any, arrayAtom)`](#U-mapElemsWithIds)

-`U.mapElemsWithIds` perform a cached incremental map over state containing an array of values with unique ids.
+`U.mapElemsWithIds` performs a cached incremental map over state containing an array of values with unique ids.
 On changes, the mapping function is only called for elements that were not in the state previously.  `U.mapElemsWithIds` is particularly designed for rendering a list of potentially *stateful